AFC Pegasus

-Stanway Pegasus Football Club is a football club based in Stanway, England.
-They are currently members of the and play at Coggeshall Town F.C., Stanway.
+AFC Pegasus is a football club based in Stanway, England.
+The club was formerly known as Stanway Pegasus Football Club before returning to the name AFC Pegasus in June 2026.
+They are currently members of the and play at Coggeshall Town F.C..

 History

-Formed in 2018, Stanway Pegasus trace their roots back to the 1970s from Colchester-based Sunday league side AFC Pegasus.
-Upon formation, Stanway Pegasus entered the Essex and Suffolk Border League Division Two.
+Formed in 2018 as Stanway Pegasus, the club traced its roots to the long-established Colchester Sunday league side AFC Pegasus.
+The club entered the Essex and Suffolk Border League Division Two upon formation.
 In 2022, after winning the Essex & Suffolk Border League, the club was admitted into the Eastern Counties League Division One South.

+In June 2026, the club announced that it would return to its original name, AFC Pegasus.